Insight into the Eos internship - meet Anna Moberg

-The Eos internship was based in the Group Controlling department at the Atlas Copco Group Center in Sickla, Sweden and during the internship period Anna got the opportunity to learn about reporting procedures and projects around the forming of a controlling function for the future.
+The Eos internship was based in the Group Controlling department at the Atlas Copco Group headquarters in Sickla, Sweden and during the internship period Anna got the opportunity to learn about reporting procedures and projects around the forming of a controlling function for the future.
 “The internship was largely formed around my interests and background in discussion with my manager,” Anna explains and emphasizes that flexibility in work hours was provided so that studies and work could be combined in a good way.

 Regarding tasks and experiences during the internship, she mentions her project about financial e-learnings: “During my time, Group Controlling had a goal of providing financial e-learnings to the rest of the company.
 I was able to take part in running my own project assessing how these e-learnings should be formed and construct a training around operational key figures.”

 “I also had a rotation in a division (Atlas Copco’s highest operational entities) for industrial assembly solutions.
 In this position I helped to assess companies for possible acquisitions and learned about the valuation model used in Atlas Copco,” she adds.

 In both positions Anna was faced with real problems and tasks of the organization: “This felt rewarding as I knew that apart from learning, I could contribute to the company’s success.”